webdeb/next-styles/README.md

 # @webdeb/next-styles

-### CSS + SASS + Modules in Next.js
+### CSS + LESS + SASS + Modules in Next.js

 ---

 ## Description

-This module allows you to use css (+ optional [sass, modules]) all in one package.
+This module allows you to use css (+ optional [less, sass, modules]) all in one package.
-It uses the latest modules available css-loader, sass-loader, postcss.
+It uses the latest modules available css-loader, less-loader, sass-loader, postcss.
 Check out the sources, its dead simple.

 ## Why?

-Because I found it cumbersome to deal with the official packages from next-plugins to setup css + sass + modules.
+Because I found it cumbersome to deal with the official packages from next-plugins to setup css + less + sass + modules.
 So I created this one.
 It has everything I need for my project, most projects, I believe.

 ## Install